fredley/play-pi/README.md

 * Test that `mpc` is working by entering the command `sudo mpc`.
 You should see output like *volume: 80%   repeat: off   random: off   single: off   consume: off* There are [futher instructions for setting up/testing mpc](http://www.gmpa.it/it9xxs/?p=727) if you want them.
-* Next you'll need to use `pip` to install Django, python-mpd2 and gmusicapi (from git, as the packaged release is broken):
+* Next you'll need to use `pip` to install the required python packages:
-`sudo pip install django`
-`sudo pip install python-mpd2`
-`sudo pip install git+git://github.com/simon-weber/Unofficial-Google-Music-API.git@develop`
+`sudo pip install -r requirements.txt`
 * Now clone this repository:
 `git clone git://github.com/fredley/play-pi.git`
 `cd play-pi`